Ramteke-Rajat/Library_management_system/README.md

 ORDER by total_rent
 ```

-9. **List Members Who Registered in the Last 180 Days**:
+Task 9. **List Members Who Registered in the Last 180 Days**:
 ```sql
 SELECT * FROM members
 WHERE reg_date >= CURRENT_DATE - INTERVAL '180 days';
 ```

-10. **List Employees with Their Branch Manager's Name and their branch details**:
+Task 10. **List Employees with Their Branch Manager's Name and their branch details**:

 ```sql
 SELECT